madgik/exareme/README.md

 ## Documentation

-You'll find exareme's detailed documentation on our [webpage] (http://madgik.github.io/exareme).
+You'll find exareme's detailed documentation on our [webpage](http://madgik.github.io/exareme).

 ## Installation

-You'll find installation instructions on our [wiki page] (https://github.com/madgik/exareme/wiki).
+You'll find installation instructions on our [wiki page](https://github.com/madgik/exareme/wiki).

 ## License
 This content is released under the MIT License.
 See the LICENSE file in the source distribution.